rbrush/rbrush.github.io/source/_posts/2014-06-16-micro-bench-macro-optimize.markdown

 The trouble I ran into with my benchmarks is that I had many items mapping to the same key.
 Notice that Clojure's group-by uses a transient map, but that map contains non-transient vectors.
 So the performance bottleneck arose because this group-by function wasn't "transient enough" for my particular data.

 I worked around this by writing an alternate group-by that better fit my needs.
-It's internals are hideous but are the result of profiling a couple implementations:
+Its internals are hideous but are the result of profiling a couple implementations:

 ```clj
 (defn tuned-group-by